 Dog sledding is a must-do activity in Alaska no matter what time of year you happen to visit.
 There are three main types of summer dog sled tours that we covered in our last post Everything You Need To Know About Alaska Dog Sled Tours that you should certainly read over if you are considering a trip to Alaska.
 Once you decide to go on a dog sled tour, what exactly should you expect and how should you plan ahead?

 What To Expect When Visiting A Dog Sled Kennel

-Sled dogs are working dogs that live outside year round.
-They are a high energy dog that are bred to endure the cold arctic conditions.
+Sled dogs are working dogs that live outside year-round.
+They are a high-energy dog that are bred to endure cold arctic conditions.
 Today’s racing sled dogs have lean athletic frames and are built for speed and endurance.
 Because of their high energy demands, mushers generally run their dogs on a consistent schedule.
 When they are not running, sled dogs are kept at their own individual house with their own private space.
 These houses are arranged in organized rows.
-This set up is commonly referred to as a “dog yard.”
+This setup is commonly referred to as a “dog yard.”

 Older sled dogs sometimes retire to inside homes.
 If you are interested in adopting a retired sled dog, you can fill out our adopt a dog questionnaire.
 We don’t have any retirees available at the moment but we do like to keep a list of interested people.
 Placing our older dogs in loving homes is extraordinarily important to us.

 A common misconception is that sled dog kennels are loud.
-While at times a kennel can be loud, for the most part sled dogs should be quiet.
-Our guests are often amazed at how quiet our dogs, even once they enter our kennel.
+While at times a kennel can be loud, for the most part, sled dogs should be quiet.
+Our guests are often amazed at how quiet our dogs are, even once they enter our kennel.
 Sled dogs who live and work in a tour environment should be used to seeing people come and go.

 Sled Dog Behavior